 There is a lot of information about keto diet on the internet and other sources.
 However, some of this information is not factual and may mislead people who want to try this diet.

 The low carbohydrates levels in a ketogenic diet cause a significant drop in blood glucose, activating glycogen metabolism to raise glucose levels.
 The glycogen stores become depleted, triggering ketosis.
 Ketosis causes the body to break down fats into ketones to supply energy for physiologic function, contributing to weight loss.

 Keto diet plans help treat certain diseases

-Keto diets have also been found to be beneficial in managing diabetes due to their ability to improve blood sugar control.
+Keto diets is beneficial in managing diabetes due to their ability to improve blood sugar control.
 The diet may also help manage and prevent Alzheimer’s disease, multiple sclerosis, Parkinson’s disease, and cancer.

 Foods to include in keto diet plans